 Nevertheless, there have been notable instances where prosecutors have enforced minor penalties against Wi-Fi thieves or "pirates."
 The state of Florida is known for arresting and charging people who stealing others' Wi-Fi.

 Overall, however, while there are likely laws on the books in your state that make piggybacking on someone's Wi-Fi a crime, authorities rarely seem to police or enforce them.

 In their terms of service, ISP companies typically prohibit the sharing of Wi-Fi connections between different households.
-It's not hard to imagine why; they are losing a paying customer if you are able to simple use your neighbor's account for free.
+It's not hard to imagine why: They are losing a paying customer if you are able to simple use your neighbor's account for free.

 Even if the ISP does not inform your neighbor that their household's usage is unusually high, your neighbor might experience a slowdown in service.
 If tech-savvy, the neighbor might even be able to detect what devices are utilizing their network.

 Beyond the potential ethical implications of this free-riding, this could create hostility with your neighbor.
 It's unlike that you will be able to "play dumb" about your actions.
-What you have been doing will be very clear.
-All of this can create tension and anger, if your neighbor discovers that you’re using the service free of charge.

-Through a technique sometimes called "sniffing,” your unencrypted data passing over the airwaves can be snatched by third parties.
+Through a technique sometimes called "sniffing," unencrypted data passing over the airwaves can be snatched by third parties.
 This could include passwords, cookies, and other small bits of information.
 Any financial benefits of free Internet access would quickly disappear if, for example, your identity or bank information was stolen.
 Unsecured Wi-Fi networks are not safe avenues for much of your Internet business.